Giulio Superti-Furga, Chair

 2011 election statement: “In my view the role of the EAA is to provide support to the laboratory.
 EMBL alumni provide an important network of former staff who are strongly connected to each of the EMBL member states.
 Many of these countries (such as Norway) are significantly under-represented in terms of staff at the EMBL.
 Despite its reputation, too few people in the member states are actually aware of the possibilities offered at EMBL.
 The alumni network is perhaps the best avenue to communicate this.”

-Maj Britt Hansen
+Maj Britt Vorgrimmler

 Now: Photographic Designer, mbhstudios, Freiburg